Skip to Content

 • Use alcohol in your photos but clearly note in your item description that the alcohol is not included with the product purchase.

-• Offer your bundle with non alcoholic beer or sparkling cider.
+• Offer your bundle with non alcoholic beer or wine or sparkling cider.

-• Include a gift card to a local liquor store.
+• Include a gift card to a local liquor store with your product.

 If you’d like to use your Silhouette or Cricut to decorate homemade cookies (or other foods), you need to do some homework about requirements in your state, county, and city.
 The best website around the web for this is Forrager.